virbula/proxmox-backup/docs/storage.rst

   during phase 2 of garbage collection (given no older writers).
 If the ``atime`` of the chunk is outside the range, it will be removed.

+* ``gc-cache-capacity``: Datastore GC least recently used cache capacity:
+  Allows to control the cache capacity used to keep track of chunks for which the access time has already been updated during phase 1 of garbage collection.
+  This avoids multiple updates and increases GC runtime performance.
+Higher values can reduce GC runtime at the cost of increase memory usage, setting the value to 0 disables caching.

 If you want to set multiple tuning options simultaneously, you can separate them with a comma, like this: